Włatcy móch

 Włatcy móch (/pol/) (English: The Lordz o' Flys) is a Polish adult animated series, which aired on the Polish TV channel TV4 between November 2006 and December 2011.
 The title is a misspelling of "Władcy much" ("The Lords of Flies") and derives from William Golding's novel Lord of the Flies.
-The story revolves around four 8-year-old boys in Grade IIB of the Batalion Zośka Elementary School in Wrocław: Anusiak, Konieczko, Maślana and Czesio.
+The story revolves around four 8-year-old boys in Grade IIB of the Zośka Battalion Primary School in Wrocław: Anusiak, Konieczko, Maślana and Czesio.
 The show has a total of 127 regular and 2 special episodes, and a feature film also exists.
 The comedy won the 2008 Świry Award in category "TV Series".

+It is often compared to South Park, to such an extent that the show has even been nicknamed the "Polish South Park".

-From 2017 to 2019 a sequel series named Włatcy móch: One (Lordz o' Flys: Them) was produced, but the premiere of the show took place on September 8, 2024.
+From 2017 to 2019 a sequel series named Włatcy móch: One (Lordz o' Flys: Them) was produced, but the premiere of the show took place on 8th of September 2024.